boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    As outlined in {{figure-QoS-5QI-aware}}, at the provider network edge, 5Q QoS Class marking (represented by DSCP related to 5QI set by mobile network functions in the packets handed off to the TN) is mapped to the TN QoS Class.
-   Based in TN QoS Class, when the packet is encapsulated with outer header (MPLS or IPv6), TN QoS Class marking (MPLS TC or IPv6 DSCP in outer header, as depicted in {{figure-15}} and {{figure-16}}) is set in the outer header.
+   Based on TN QoS Class, when the packet is encapsulated with outer header (MPLS or IPv6), TN QoS Class marking (MPLS TC or IPv6 DSCP in outer header, as depicted in {{figure-15}} and {{figure-16}}) is set in the outer header.
 PHB in provider network transit routers is based exclusively on that TN QoS